 Lesson 2: Learning regulation strategies can help you heal from trauma.

-Early in her career as a journalist, Oprah often worked 100-hour weeks and was always stressed and exhausted.
-She ignored all of the signals her body sent to tell her something was wrong.
-This is because the abuse in her past had trained her to be a people-pleaser.
+Early in her career as a journalist, Oprah often worked 100-hour weeks and was always exhausted.
+She ignored the signals her body sent to tell her something was wrong.
+Why?
+The abuse in her past had trained her to be a people-pleaser.
 This meant ignoring her own boundaries and working to meet everyone else’s needs instead.
 She turned to food for comfort.

 Lesson 3: With the right support, we can overcome the traumatic experiences of our past.

 Did you know that almost half of all children living in the US have had some sort of serious traumatic experience in their life?
 For adults, 60 percent report experiencing at least one traumatic incident.

 We know how these affect the brain, but now imagine the effect these experiences have on our larger communities when so many of us have had trauma.
 So many of us are living with sensitized stress responses.
 Is it really any wonder we see people act out in violence or intolerance?
 Should we be surprised when adults are unable to teach their children how to regulate themselves?

 People like to think that kids are resilient and can recover from trauma and abuse, but this simply isn’t the case.
 They are still affected by trauma, even if you can’t see it.
 This type of stress can mean they might have trouble focusing, or their health might deteriorate.

 What these kids need is support.
 Not just immediately after the trauma but even into their adulthood.
 They need support from professionals who understand a traumatized brain.
 But perhaps most important of all is that they need support from the communities around them.